 Making Homemade Dog Paw Balm

 A little paw balm goes a long way and, in our experience, a small batch lasts quite a while.
 To help you adjust your recipe, I’ve provided it in easy volume ratios as well as an example with quantity measurements.
 You may like to keep your batch sizes small or make a bigger batch for sharing or gifting with friends.

-Paw balm ingredient ratios (by volume, not weight) make it easy for you to scale a recipe up or down.
+Paw balm ingredient ratios make it easy for you to scale a recipe up or down.
 The ratios I use for a firm paw wax are as follow.
 Note that these are by measured volume, not by weight.

 - 1 part shea butter